berkerpeksag/notes/python/objects.md

 * **Some content.** Some objects allow you to change their content (without changing the identity or the type, that is).

+Objects may also have this:

+* zero or more methods (provided by the type object)
+* zero or more names

+Some objects have methods that allow you to change the contents of the object (modify it in place, that is).

+Some objects only have methods that allow you to access the contents, not change it.

+Some objects don't have any methods at all.

+Even if they have methods, you can never change the type, nor the identity.

-> Things like `name.attr` and `name[index]` are just syntactic
-> sugar for method calls.
+**Note: **Things like `name.attr` and `name[index]` are just syntactic sugar for method calls.
+The first corresponds to `__setattr__` and `__getattr__`, the second to `__setitem__` and `__getitem__`.

+## Names

+An object can have any number of names, or no name at all.

+Names live in namespaces (such as a module namespace, an instance namespace, a function's local namespace).

 ## call-by-object

-The only thing you need to know is that Python’s model is neither “call by value” nor “call by reference” (because any attempt to use those terms for Python requires you to use non-standard definitions of the words “-value” and “-reference”).
-The most accurate description is CLU’s “call by object” or “call by sharing“.
-Or, if you prefer, “call by object reference“.
+The only thing you need to know is that Python's model is neither "call by value" nor "call by reference" (because any attempt to use those terms for Python requires you to use non-standard definitions of the words "-value" and "-reference").
+The most accurate description is CLU’s "call by object" or "call by sharing".
+Or, if you prefer, "call by object reference".

 The following excerpts are taken from an old comp.lang.python thread.
-The interesting parts are the CLU texts, which provide a very concise description of Python’s calling model.
+The interesting parts are the CLU texts, which provide a very concise description of Python's calling model.

 ---